soimort/translate-shell/README.md

     set keywordprg=trans\ :ja

-Use `Shift-K` to view the translation of the word under the cursor.
+Use <kbd>Shift-K</kbd> to view the translation of the word under the cursor.

 ## Usage